josephbarnett/k8s-pod-cpu-stressor/README.md

 # k8s-pod-cpu-stressor
 The `k8s-pod-cpu-stressor` is a tool designed to simulate CPU stress on Kubernetes pods.
-It allows you to specify the desired CPU usage and stress duration, helping you test the behavior of your Kubernetes cluster under different CPU load scenarios.
+It allows you to specify the desired CPU usage, memory usage, and sleep interval, helping you test the behavior of your Kubernetes cluster under different load scenarios.

 ## Features

-- Simulates CPU stress on Kubernetes pods.
+- Simulates CPU and memory stress on Kubernetes pods.
-- Configurable CPU usage (in millicores) and stress duration.
+- Configurable CPU usage (in millicores), memory usage (in MB), and sleep interval.
-- Option to run CPU stress indefinitely.
 - Helps evaluate Kubernetes cluster performance and resource allocation.

 ## Getting Started